irontitan76/tesla/README.md

 1. The specification stated "Assume that for every 2 industrial batteries bought 1 transformer is needed."
    - **Clarification**: Is a transformer required even when a single battery is purchased?
    - **Interpretation**: A transformer is added for a single battery and subsequently for every multiple of two batteries.
+2. Again, the specification stated "Assume that for every 2 industrial batteries bought 1 transformer is needed."
+   - **Clarification**: Can the user add transformers directly?
+   - **Interpretation**: I assumed that transformers were tied to the number of batteries alone, so transformers can only be added through the addition of batteries.

 ## Library Selection